-ExpressVPN has become one of the name-brands in the VPN industry due to their longevity (seriously, VPNs churn & burn all the time), their press coverage, their focus on product usability, and savvy advertising.
-ExpressVPN offers a single-plan for access to their network of 1000+ servers across 94+ countries via a range of devices including Android, iPhone, Mac & Desktop.
+ExpressVPN has become one of the name-brands in the VPN industry due to its longevity (seriously, VPNs churn & burn all the time), their press coverage, their focus on product usability, and savvy advertising.
+ExpressVPN offers a single plan for access to their network of 1000+ servers across 94+ countries via a range of devices including Android, iPhone, Mac & Desktop.

-Whether you are looking for a VPN for privacy, for website access, for avoiding geotargeting, for protecting communications or all the above, hopefully this ExpressVPN review will be useful.
+Whether you are looking for a VPN for privacy on public networks, for website access, for avoiding geotargeting , for masking communications or all the above, hopefully, this ExpressVPN review will be useful.

-Here’s my ExpressVPN review – structured with pros & cons based on my experience as a customer so you can figure out if ExpressVPN is a good fit for you, or if you want an alternative paid VPN.
+So here’s the rest of my ExpressVPN review – structured with pros & cons based on my experience as a customer so you can figure out if ExpressVPN is a good fit for you, or if you want an alternative paid VPN.

 ExpressVPN is one of the most popular VPN providers in the world – and for good reason.
 They do a lot of things right.
 Here’s their “5 Reasons Why” corporate pitch –

 The wide range of features offered means that the service is suitable for most people.
 Here’s what I found they do particularly well.